Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: CONCLUSION AND OUTLOOK

 \section{CONCLUSION AND OUTLOOK}

 We have shown that vortex shedding past a penetrable obstacle in a two-dimensional superfluid can be organized by a flow-defined length scale, the effective diameter $D_{\mathrm{eff}}$.
 Defined as the transverse extent of the region where the compressible component of the superflow exceeds the local speed of sound, $D_{\mathrm{eff}}$ delineates the Mach-1 contour that marks the onset of compressibility-driven instability. $D_{\mathrm{eff}}$ expands with $v_0$ and quantitatively matches the observed width of the vorticity distribution, confirming that the dynamically relevant scale is that felt by the flow rather than the geometric obstacle size.
 When forces and frequencies are normalized by $D_{\mathrm{eff}}$, the Strouhal and drag coefficients collapse onto universal curves versus the superfluid Reynolds number $\mathrm{Re}_s$, with a clear transition at $\mathrm{Re}_s \approx 2$.
 Thus, $D_{\mathrm{eff}}$ provides a unified similarity length governing both the shedding dynamics and mean dissipation in penetrable obstacle flows.
-This finding provides a basis for extending the universality observed in classical fluid dynamics to regimes beyond any classical counterpart.